Women With Diabetes

 Risks of Diabetes in Men

-The dLife Foundation that works to spread information and provide support to people with diabetes quotes certain statistics about the greater risk of complications in men with diabetes.
+Foundation that works to spread information and provide support to people with diabetes quotes certain statistics about the greater risk of complications in men with diabetes.
 In such men, the risk of peripheral vascular disease that leads to a stroke or heart failure is twice or thrice that of men without diabetes.

 Similarly, when you compare men and women who developed diabetes before 30 years of age, the men are likely to suffer from a vision disorder called retinopathy much earlier than women.